Love and Deepspace: Reception

-Love and Deepspace has gained wide popularity worldwide since its global launch on 18 January 2024.
-Its download numbers surpassed 10 million by the third day of its launch, and by 2025, it boasts 50 million players worldwide.
+Commercial performance

 In Japan, Sensor Tower reported that it was the most downloaded and highest-grossing interactive story game from January to September 2024, amassing nearly $30 million.
 As of March 2025, the game has an accumulated global revenue of over $500 million on the Google Play Store and Apple's App Store, with markets outside of China accounting for 40% of the total revenue, based on data from analytics firm Sensor Tower.
 Studies attribute the success in revenue to both the blend in 3D and ethereal games elements, as well as the 'SHEconomy', since the game is realistic and caters to women's needs and desire for equality, respect and independence.

+According to market research reports, Love and Deepspace ranked second globally among anime-style mobile games in 2025, with an estimated revenue of approximately US$360 million.
+The game outperformed several established titles in the genre and has been cited as a commercially successful example of an otome game in the global mobile games market.

 Accolades

 Love and Deepspace won the Best Mobile Game in 2025 Gamescom Awards.
 This marks the first time in history that an otome game has been nominated for and received an award at Gamescom.
 At the 2025 NYX Game Awards, Love and Deepspace received two honors in the Mobile Game category: Best Experience (Grand) and Best Game Design (Gold).